Full-Time Doctoral Program

 Study at Other Institutions and Transfer Credit

 Students may transfer credits for graduate-level courses taken at nonconsortium institutions of higher learning with the permission of the academic advisor.
-They must submit an official transcript with complete course descriptions to the Davidson School Admissions Office, which will consult with the appropriate department.
+They must submit an official transcript with complete course descriptions to the Davidson School Admissions Office, which will consult with the appropriate area of the faculty.
 Credits counted toward another academic degree will not be considered.
 No credit will be accepted for transfer from courses in which a grade lower than B was earned.

 JTS courses offered during the Summer Sessions may be used to fulfill program requirements.
 Summer school is also open to graduate students in Jewish Studies and related fields from other academic institutions.
 For information and application forms, contact the Summer Sessions Office at (212) 678-8886.